-Here is what to expect when you book an appointment:
+Here is what to expect in an appointment:

-The first consultation will usually last an hour and will involve a nutritional assessment, diagnosis and initial education.
-A nutritional assessment will consist of a detailed examination of a patient’s eating habits and lifestyle.
-Information will also be collected on medical tests and results, measurements will be taken and nutrition-focused physical findings will be recorded.
-All this information will be used in making a nutrition diagnosis.
+The first consultation will usually be an hour and will involve a nutritional assessment, diagnosis and initial education.
+A nutritional assessment will consist of a detailed examination of your clinical history, eating habits and lifestyle.
+Information will also be collected on medical tests and blood results, anthropometry measurements will be taken and nutrition-focused physical findings will be recorded.
+All this information will be used in confirming your nutrition diagnosis.

-Education will involve explaining the diagnosis, identifying problematic eating and discussing ways in which to address the diagnosis.
-Goals will be set with the patient to treat and manage the root cause of the underlying problem or disease.
+Education will involve explaining the diagnosis, identifying problematic eating habits, and discussing ways in which to address the problem areas.
+Goals will be set with you, to treat and manage the root cause of your underlying problem or disease.

 The second consultation will be scheduled for soon after the first one and involves the intervention.
-During the second consultation the patient will receive appropriate material to help them treat or manage their diagnosis.
+During the second consultation you will receive appropriate material to help you treat or manage your diagnosis.
 This material may include dietary guidelines and tips, personalised eating plans, menus, recipes and/ or shopping lists.
-The intervention will be based on the patient’s diagnosis, nutritional requirements and lifestyle.
+The intervention will be based on your diagnosis, nutritional requirements and lifestyle.

-Follow-up consultations are important in monitoring and evaluating whether a patient is making progress and achieving their goals.
-During these consultations obstacles can be discussed and solutions can be identified in order to improve compliance.
+Follow-up consultations are crucial in monitoring and evaluating whether you are making progress and achieving your goals.
+During these consultations, progress and obstacles are identified, and further solutions are developed to accomplish optimal health outcomes and compliance.